Fresh Pasta

 How Do I Store The Fresh Pasta?

-After letting the homemade pasta dry, you can store it in the refrigerator for up to three days in an airtight container.
+After letting the homemade pasta dry, store it in an airtight container in the refrigerator for up to three days.

 Can I Freeze My Fresh Pasta?

-After letting the homemade pasta dry, you can freeze them in freezer bags or in airtight containers.
-They will store safely in the freezer for about 8 months.
-When cooking the frozen pasta, allow a few more minutes to cook it until done.
+After letting the homemade pasta dry, you can freeze it in freezer bags or airtight containers.
+It will be stored safely in the freezer for about eight months.
+When cooking the frozen pasta, allow a few more minutes until done.

 Homemade Fresh Pasta